jurica-babic/evpl/README.md

 At minimum, you need to provide the following options: a, ev, spots, cf, s, r, p.

+## Output
-Once the simulation completes, you will get the simulation output on the standard output stream.
+Once the simulation completes, you will get the simulation output on the *standard output stream*.
 Most likely you will want to redirect that output to the text file.

-Typical workflow:
+## Typical workflow
  - run multiple simulations with many repetitions and with different parameters (dependent on the research question you will)
- - each simulation run (i.e., each "java -jar ..." command) will output results on the system output stream which you will redirect either to some processing pipeline or to the text file
+ - each simulation run (i.e., each `java -jar ...` command) will output results on the system output stream which you will redirect either to some processing pipeline or to the text file
  - analyse the results on the aggregate level.

 ## Installation instructions